cmdr2/ec2-runner/README.md

 3. My demo project is checked-in here, and gets built and deployed, instead of taking a user-defined binary/ZIP-file to deploy and run.

 ## A note about EBS cost:
 The extra EBS cost for restarting vs new is probably about $1.2 per month.
 This assumes a 30gb EBS volume is kept around for 12 hours every day.
-That's unlikely, since I'm probably unlikely to work on GPU stuff every single day in the month, throughout the day.
-The EBS volume just needs to be kept around for continuous sessions.
+That many hours of usage is unlikely, since I'm not likely to work on GPU stuff every single day in the month, throughout the day.
+But if I do, that's the price (which isn't much TBH).

+In practice, the EBS volume just needs to be kept around for the duration of each programming session.
 If I go for lunch, and return, it's okay to kill the instance (and the EBS volume) before lunch, and take the extra 1 min penalty for the first task run of the next session (for recreating the instance and EBS volume).